SEAI-H-2020/Software/tools/MeasureSim/README.md

 **Note 1:** Noise and voltage measurements are stil simulated

-**Note 2:** If you ommit the `--real` parameter the script simulates using gaussian distributions all values
+**Note 2:** If you ommit the `--real` parameter the script simulates all valuesusing gaussian distributions